Distributed Learning Dynamics for Coalitional Games: ANALYSIS OF THE COALITION PROPOSAL ALGORITHM

 Note that this stage ends in a finite number of steps.
 That is because if ${S}\in \rho^*$ is chosen as a part of a proposal in one iteration, none of the players in $ {S}$ become free again.
 Hence, the number of iterations of the above two proposals is bounded by the number of elements of $\rho^*.$

-\textbf{The sequence achieves its target whenever the state reaches $\Pi(v).$} As demonstrated next, once a state reaches $\Pi(v),$ the state can never change using the Coalition Proposal algorithm. \begin{proposition} Any state $(\mathbf{x},{\rho}) \in \Pi(v)$ is absorbing in the Coalition Proposal algorithm. \end{proposition} \begin{proof} Since $(\mathbf{x},{\rho}) \in \Pi(v)$, then $ \sum_{i\in S}x_i \geq v(S) \ $ for all ${S}\subseteq {N},$ hence, no proposal can succeed.
-Consequently, no player will be able to increase their aspiration nor can any change in the coalitions happen.
-Furthermore, ${\rho}$ is a partition of ${N},$ thus all players are in non-singleton coalitions, or at their individual valuations, and thus, will not decrease their aspiration from the failed proposals.
-Accordingly, no proposal at this state can change the aspirations or the coalition structure. \end{proof}
+\textbf{The sequence achieves its target whenever the state reaches $\Pi(v).$} As demonstrated next, once a state reaches $\Pi(v),$ the state can never change using the Coalition Proposal algorithm. \begin{proposition} A feasible state $(\mathbf{a},\mathcal{C})$ is absorbing in the Coalition Proposal algorithm if and only if it belongs to $\Pi(v).$ \end{proposition} \begin{proof} First, we will prove that if a state $(\mathbf{a},{\mathcal{C}}) \in \Pi(v)$ then it is absorbing.
+Since $(\mathbf{a},{\mathcal{C}}) \in \Pi(v)$, then $ \sum_{i\in S}a_i \geq v(S) \ $ for all ${S}\subseteq {N},$ hence, no proposal can succeed.
+Consequently, no player will be able to increase its aspiration nor can any change in the coalitions happen.
+Furthermore, ${\mathcal{C}}$ is a partition of ${N};$ thus all players are in non-singleton coalitions, or at their individual valuations, and hence, will not decrease their aspiration from the failed proposals.
+Accordingly, no proposal at this state can change the aspirations or the coalition structure.

+Second, the proof of the other direction, a feasible state is absorbing implies that the state is a core solution, follows by contraposition from the proof of Proposition \ref{prop:Empty}.
+Proposition \ref{prop:Empty} shows that if a state does not belong to the core, then there is always a proposal occurring with positive probability that leads to a change in the environment state. \end{proof}

-In conclusion, Theorem \ref{thm1} is proved following the proof of the existence of a steering sequence from any state $(\mathbf{a},{\mathcal{C}})\in \Omega(v)$ to a state $(\mathbf{x},\rho)\in \Pi(v)$.
-By the Borel-Cantelli lemma, the probability that one such sequence is followed at some iteration goes to $1$ as the number of iterations goes to infinity.
+In conclusion, the proof of Theorem \ref{thm1} follows from the proof of the existence of a finite steering sequence from any state $(\mathbf{a},{\mathcal{C}})\in \Omega(v)$ to a state $(\mathbf{x},\rho)\in \Pi(v).$ Such sequences of proposals occur at any feasible state with at least some probability $p>0$ that does not depend on the state.
+By the Borel-Cantelli lemma, the probability that one such sequence is followed at some iteration goes to one as the number of iterations goes to infinity.
 Finally, Proposition \ref{prop:prop9} shows that any state $(\mathbf{x},\rho)\in \Pi(v)$ is an absorbing state.